ashriram/ashriram.github.io/index.md

     </ul>
 </div>

-* Statistical machine translation
+* Hardware acceleratorslerators
-* Statistical parsing of natural languages
+* Cache Coherence and Memory Hierarchy
-* Multilingual Natural Language Processing
+* Parallelism and Synchronization
-* Machine learning for Natural Language Processing
+* Energy Efficiency

 ### News and Posts
 <div class="more">